nowzoo/ngx-list/README.md

 ##### NgxListFnFactory.searchFilter

-Static method that creates a filter to match records by text.
+Static method to create a search filter of type [NgxListFilterFn](#type-ngxlistfilterfn).
 Use this to create a search filter top pass to `NgxList`:

 ```ts
 const list = new NgxList({